 - Optional: Before putting on suit, apply anti-chafing spray or another lubricant on your body to make pulling it on and off easier.

-2. Begin by putting both feet through the leg holes.
+2. Put both feet through the leg holes.
 One at a time, pull the wetsuit up to your knees.
 Do not try to pull the wetsuit on in one go.
-Instead, pull neoprene in small sections.
+Instead, pull the neoprene in small sections.

 3. Pull your wetsuit up over thighs while still pulling a small amount of neoprene at a time.